We’re glad you’re considering Emory & Henry, and we invite you to apply for admission.

 High School Transcript (required)

 We understand not all high schools are the same, so we review your transcript based on your high school curriculum and grading scale.
-If you have completed AP, IB or Dual Enrollment coursework, you can receive college credit based on the review of your exam scores.
+If you have completed AP, IB or Dual Enrollment coursework, you can receive college credit based on the review of your exam scores or transcript.

 Recommended Admission Requirements:

-- 2 or more courses of a Single Foreign Language (American Sign Language is included)
+- 2 or more courses in a Single Foreign Language (American Sign Language is included)

-- 1 or more courses of Fine Arts
+- 1 or more courses in Fine Arts

-Emory & Henry College accepts either the ACT (4350) or SAT (5185), and will compile a superscore based on best sub-scores.
+Emory & Henry is test-optional and standardized test scores are not required for an admission decision.
+If you wish to submit a test score, Emory & Henry College accepts either the ACT (4350) or SAT (5185) and will compile a super score based on the best sub-scores.
 Homeschool students are required to submit standardized test scores.

 Letter of Recommendation (optional)

-Though not required, you may submit no more than 3 letters of recommendations.
+Though not required, you may submit no more than three letters of recommendation.
 It’s advised these letters come from individuals who know you best and can provide insight into your abilities and skills.

-The optional interview is a time for you to “set yourself apart” by letting us get to know more than just your statistics.
-Interviews can be conducted on campus, during your personalized campus visit or by scheduling a time with your personal admissions counselor, contact them today.
+The optional campus visit is a time for you to “set yourself apart” by letting us get to know more than just your statistics.
+You’ll have the opportunity to tour the campus and see what it’s like to be an E&H student.
+An information session can be conducted on campus, during your personalized campus visit or by scheduling a time with your personal admissions counselor, contact them today.